-15.4 We might not immediately think of children when we hear the words 'financial fraud.'
+17.4 We might not immediately think of children when we hear the words 'financial fraud.'
 But the reality is that more and more young people are finding themselves the victims of financial exploitation.
 Being groomed online to open bank accounts and launder criminal money.
 This is known as Child Financial Abuse.
 (CFB).
 Criminals befriend young people through social media and online games.
 They offer them gifts, promise easy money, gaming credits, skins or cryptocurrency.
 Once they've gained a young person's trust, they force them to carry out fraudulent activities, like opening a bank account for them.
 This is financial exploitation.

-16. Serious Violence, Gang Violence & Youth Crime
+18. Serious Violence, Gang Violence & Youth Crime

-Section 16 & 17 of this policy outlines the school's responsibility in supporting children who are involved with Gangs and Knife crime.
+Section 18 & 19 of this policy outlines the school responsibility in supporting children who are involved with Gangs and Knife crime.
 The same safeguarding procedures will apply if a child is experiencing this including contextual safeguarding.
-The Home Office have produced additional supporting guidance on Preventing and reducing serious violence10 to support schools/colleges further.
+The Home Office have produced additional supporting guidance on Preventing and reducing serious violence to support schools further.

-16.1 A gang is group of individuals that spends time in public and engages in criminal activity and violence.
+- 18.1 A gang is group of individuals that spends time in public and engages in criminal activity and violence.
 The group may also be territorial or in conflict with other gangs.
 Young people involved in gangs have an increased risk of experiencing violence and other types of abuse including sexual exploitation.
-Gang crime and serious youth violence is also often synonymous with knife crime and other serious violence.
+Gang crime and serious youth violence is also often synonymous with knife crime and other serious violence. - 18.2 The vast majority of young people and education establishments will not be affected by serious violence or gangs.
+However, where these problems do occur there will almost certainly be a significant impact. - 18.3 Gangs specifically target children who have been excluded from school to groom them as drug dealers in towns across the UK.
+Exclusion from school appears to be a highly significant trigger point for the escalation of County Lines involvement for children who might be on the fringes of such activity or who are easily manipulated.